nus-cs2103-AY2021S2/ip/docs/README.md

 # User Guide

-Duke is the go-to chat-bot which helps to manage and organize your task efficiently.
+Duke is the go-to chat-bot that helps to manage and organize your task efficiently.
-<br> Implemented with different avatars and a simple user interface, you will be able to nagivate through it without fuss.
+<br> Implemented with different avatars and a simple user interface, you will be able to navigate through it without fuss.

 ## Table Of Content